filipevarjao/fjerl/README.md

 Fjerl
 =====

-Fjerl is a compiler (maybe just a translator) from Featherweight Java approach to ooErlang and consequently Erlang.
+Fjerl is a translator (compiler, code generator) from Featherweight Java approach to ooErlang and consequently Erlang.
 This project show the idea of relationship between Object-Orientation and Message Passing, strengthening the first thought of OO created by Dr. Alan Kay, mapping Java objects directly to Erlang process.

 ### Requirements
 * Antlr 4 and ooErlang